Roymprog/project2/doc/Design Project 2.md

   - Contains "register" and "log in" page redirecting to "Courses I'm taking" screen upon succes "Courses I'm taking" page contains links to 3 other screens: "Search Courses", "Bookmarked courses" and "Recently viewed Courses"
   - The "Courses I'm taking" page should display all subscribed courses and allow the user to delete selected courses.
-  "Search Courses" should allow all the searching features mentioned 5 lines above and select them, adding them to the "Courses I'm taking" page
+  "Search Courses" should allow all the searching features mentioned above displaying 20 per page.
+Selecting them will add them to the "Courses I'm taking" page
-  - The "Recently viewed Courses" page should show all viewed courses visited this session
+  - The "Recently viewed Courses" page should show all viewed courses visited this session (20 per page)
-  - In the "Search Courses" section there should be a 'bookmark' option to remember courses even after current session "Bookmarked Courses" displays all bookmarked courses and allows the user to remove 'bookmarked' courses
+  - In the "Search Courses" section there should be a 'bookmark' option to remember courses even after current session "Bookmarked Courses" displays all bookmarked courses and allows the user to remove 'bookmarked' courses (20 per page)

 <h3>Framework/ languages/ libraries and other technical stuff:</h3>
   - The courses library used will be courses.xml, which will be stored in mySQL library